MerlinMagic2018/Lightning-Cash/README.md

 Characteristics
 ---------------------------------------------------------------------------

+- 5 seconds block time ( fastest bitcoin-based cryptocurrency in the world )

+- Average transaction time : Confirmed in 30 seconds. ( A Bitcoin's transaction takes 1 hour on average to be confirmed )
-- Hash Algorithm : YespowerLTNCG POW algorithm    ( CPU only )

-( With the addition of modified Dash's DarkGravityWave v3 algorithm, that changes difficulty every block, and progressively lowers difficulty if long stale tips happens.
-Tested and fully working !!)
+- Hash Algorithm : Unique YespowerLTNCG POW algorithm, based on YesPoWer  ( CPU only, ASIC and GPU resistant ), with the addition of a uniquely modified Dash's DarkGravityWave v3 algorithm, that retargets difficulty every block, AND progressively lowers the mining difficulty for the CURRENT block if the blockchain stalls for more than 10 minutes.
+The coin has been attacked many times in the past and this security measure has been tested and is fully working as intended !

-- The Hive : A " hodl and profit " mining system accessible to everyone, that works side by side with POW mining, invented by  LitecoinCash's developers !!
+- The Hive mining system : A " hodl and profit " mining system accessible to everyone, that works side by side with POW mining, invented by  LitecoinCash's developers !!

 - Total Supply : 210 000 000 LTNCG